Who Benefits from a Daily Money Manager?

 This article will discuss how daily money management services obtained through a professional financial services firm can bring much needed protection and peace of mind to the lives of older adults and those who care about them.

 - Financial organization – A daily money manager can store account information and passwords in a secure place so the older adult does not have to worry about keeping up with all the details.
 Are doctor’s bills, utility bills, and bills for home care services being paid on time and accurately?
-Daily money managers will examine where money is going and keep an eye on the budget.
+A daily money manager can examine where money is going and keep an eye on the budget.
 We will notice if there have been particularly high or unusual charges, such as spending too much on groceries, frequent withdrawing of funds from the ATM, or unnecessary bank fees/charges being assessed to the account.
-By frequently tracking and monitoring accounts, a DMM understands financial position of their client and helps ensure they are getting the most use of their resources.
+By frequently tracking and monitoring accounts, a daily money manager understands financial position of their client and helps ensure they are getting the most use of their resources.

 - Financial advocacy – If the client has any outstanding debts or bills due, are creditors treating the older adult in a fair manner?
 Would the individual benefit from having assistance coordinating with other financial professionals like a financial planner, insurance agent, or tax advisor?
 Daily money managers can be the extra set of eyes and ears for older adults and assure all their financial bases are being covered so their financial world operates in harmony rather than chaos.

 It isn’t always easy for an older adult to know when they need help because the decline in capacity to manage financial matters can happen gradually.
-Here are some of examples of individuals who would benefit from the support of a daily money manager-either now, or in the future:
+A few examples of individuals who would benefit from the support of a daily money manager, whether it be now, or in the future, incude:

 - Someone whose home appears unorganized and/or mail is starting to pile up.
 This is important to catch before utilities or other services are in jeopardy of being disconnected.
 These signs could also mean the Seniors financial capacity have declined with age.